kushagramahajan/kushagramahajan.github.io/content/pages/projects.md

 Cipla, TCS and study their trends and interdependence with the NIFTY index.
-Some of the features used for analysis: Momentum over past 10 days, moving averages, NIFTY index, 10- day volatility, average price change with varying windows, turnover etc. Techniques used were SVR, Lasso, Ridge Regression, Linear Regression with varying kernels.</p>
+Some of the features used for analysis: Momentum over past 10 days, moving averages, NIFTY index, 10- day volatility, average price change with varying windows, turnover etc. Techniques used were SVR, Lasso, Ridge Regression and Linear Regression with varying kernels.</p>

 <br>
-<h2>Analysis of Customer Churn Patterns to Improve Customer Retention [<a href="http://kushagramahajan.me/CustomerChurn.pdf">report</a>]</h2>
+<h2>Analysis of Customer Churn Patterns to Improve Customer Retention [<a href="http://kushagramahajan.me/pdfs/CustomerChurnReport.pdf">report</a>]</h2>
 <h4> Prof. Sumit Bhatia, IIIT Delhi</h4>
 <p>Customer Churn occurs when customers or subscribers stop doing business with a company or service.
 We apply several data mining algorithms to derive insights from the data that might help businesses, particularly telecom companies, to retain their existing customer base.</p>